-Soon after leaving the theatre, he applied to study painting at the Dresden Art Academy [Hochschule für Bildende Künste Dresden].
-It is unclear whether he had already been planning to do so whilst at the theatre, or whether his dismissal prompted fresh consideration of his future.
-But it was clearly an idea to which he was committed, as having had his first application rejected, he was advised by the examiners to find a job with a state-run organization in order to increase his chances of being accepted, which he duly did.
-As Elger explains, State employees tended to receive preferential treatment at that time, and the recommendation must have worked, as following eight months working as a painter at the Dewag textile plant in Zittau, he reapplied and was accepted onto the course.13 He returned to his birth city of Dresden in the summer of 1951, ready to begin his formal studies to be a painter.
+Soon after leaving the theatre, Richter applied to study painting at the Hochschule für Bildende Künste Dresden [Dresden Art Academy].
+It is unclear whether he had been planning to do so, or whether his dismissal prompted him to consider a fresh start.
+But it was clearly a decision to which he remained committed, even after his first application was rejected.
+The examiners advised him to find a job with a state-run organisation, as state employees were given preferential treatment in applications at the time.
+During the following eight months Richter worked as a painter at the Dewag textile plant in Zittau.
+In the summer of 1951, he returned to his birth city Dresden, ready to begin his formal art studies.

 14 Cited in Robert Storr, Forty Years of Painting, 2002, p.20.

 15 Interview with Jan Thorn-Prikker, 2004.
 Gerhard Richter: Text, 2009, p.467.

 16 Dietmar Elger, A Life in Painting, 2009, p.7.